scrollback/phonegap/README.md

 phonegap
 ========

-A phonegap application for Scrollback.
+The Phonegap application for Scrollback.